FunPhase: A Periodic Functional Autoencoder for Motion Generation via Phase Manifolds: Methods

 Building upon the FunPhase autoencoder, we introduce a latent diffusion model that operates directly on the periodic function parameters, enabling class-conditional motion generation in a compact, semantically meaningful space.

 \textbf{Phase Transformation.} The periodic parameterization \(\boldsymbol{\theta}_c = [s_c, a_c, f_c, b_c]\) from FunPhase, while compact and interpretable, poses challenges for diffusion modeling due to the domain and distribution of some parameters.
-We apply domain transformations to ensure compatibility with Gaussian diffusion:
+We apply domain transformations to ensure compatibility with Gaussian diffusion.
+The phase \(s_c \in [0, 1)\) is transformed to Cartesian coordinates to handle periodicity: